gorhack/tsr/README.md

 ![](logo/logo492.png)
 # _TSR_
 #### Track, Synchronize, Reporting Tool
-Dynamic tracking management tool. _TSR_ is built on Spring and React.
+_TSR_ is built on Spring and React.
+TSR is an event management tool.
+It is designed for organizations that require collaboration and cross-communication with both internal and external organizations.
+TSR enables complete transparency amongst participating organizations that work together to plan and coordinate events.
+Whether you are planning a single range or combined arms exercise, TSR allows its users to successfully plan events.

 ## Project Goals
 Dynamically manage and track planning requirements in a collaborative space.